Guacamole Hosta Vs Stained Glass: What is the Difference?

 However, Stained Glass will tolerate direct sun much better than Guacamole.
 It can grow with up to six hours of direct sun a day.
 There are examples of Stained Glass growing successfully in full sun in northern states.

 Guacamole on the other hand should not get more than 4 hours of direct sun per day.
-It is best if it is in the morning sun.
 Never plant it in a place where it will be exposed to the afternoon sun.
 If you live in zone 8 or 9, this is best planted in full shade.

 Flowering